Bitcoin 2.0: Unleash The Sidechains

 Even if you don't believe in Bitcoin as a currency, and I'll grant there's plenty to be skeptical about, you should be thinking: huh, a lot of extremely smart and successful people think that its underlying technology is a pretty big deal.
 But as I wrote myself just a few weeks ago, there's a big difference between blockchain technology and Bitcoin itself, right?

 A brief technical refresher: "blockchains" are the distributed-consensus technology introduced to the world by the mysterious Satoshi Nakamoto, wherein a peer-to-peer network is used to codify and cryptographically verify transactions, without any central authority.
-What's more, transactions can be orchestrated by programmable contracts. online writing tutor
+What's more, transactions can be orchestrated by programmable contracts. writing essays services

 Bitcoin is both the first and most successful blockchain application, but there are many, many other "cryptocurrencies," known as "altcoins."
 What's more, there are numerous other, non-currency applications being built on new blockchains, notably Namecoin and Ethereum, and several proposals for expanding and evolving Bitcoin itself, eg ZeroCoin, MasterCoin, Colored Coins, etc.